frederic-perez/AmE-dictionary/data/dictionary.md

 __expansively__ _adv_ _He sucked expansively on his cigar._
 __expat__ _n_ :two::hammer: _Chiefly British_ :four: An expatriate. _Baroque debut for Moscow expat choir._
 __expatiate__ _v_ :two::hammer:
+__expectedly__ _adv_ _Commercially available tools (expectedly) lack support for flexible optical networks at the moment._
-__expediency__
+__expediency__ _n_ :two::hammer:
 __expedient__
 __expedite__ _v_ :dart::nine::m: (expedited, expediting) To speed up the progress of or execute quickly. _Wear easy on/off shoes to expedite security, take off your belt and clear out your pockets._
 __expedited shipping__ _n_ (vs _regular shipping_) Expedited shipping is a fast delivery or shipping freight option that promises faster than usual shipping speeds compared to standard shipping options.
 __expeditiously__
 __expendable<sup>1</sup>__ _adj_
 __expendable<sup>2</sup>__ _n_ Something that is expendable.
-__expenditure__ _n_ :eight: (expenditures) In a trip budget, you need to add up all your expenditures, such as hotel, car rental and food costs against the money you have brought to spend.
+__expenditure__ _n_ :nine::m: (expenditures) In a trip budget, you need to add up all your expenditures, such as hotel, car rental and food costs against the money you have brought to spend.
 An expenditure is money spent on something.
 Expenditure is often used when people are talking about budgets.
 It is the government’s job to decide what to do with tax money collected, or in other words, to determine the expenditure of public funds.
 The word is more than a long way of saying expense.
-In business, an expenditure implies an investment, something that will bring value over time. _Going to the theater is our number one expenditure._
+In business, an expenditure implies an investment, something that will bring value over time. _Going to the theater is our number one expenditure._ _Energy expenditure._
 __expertise__
 __expiate__ _v_ :two: __1__ To extinguish the guilt incurred by. __2__ To make amends for.
 __explant__ _v_ To remove (living tissue) from the natural site of growth and place in a medium for culture.